rajeshkusuma/Amazon-review-analytics/README.md

 Note:
 	naming convention: please use your name followed by work as your branch name.

-Making the amazon web serives environment read.
+Making the amazon web serives environment ready.